The Camouflage Trail

 - Grade Level:

-Students will gain an understanding of the concept of camouflage and adaptation.
+On this field trip, students will gain an understanding of the concept of camouflage and adaptation.
 This outdoor activity could also be done in another natural area.

 Ten to fifteen manmade objects